 Each subteam typically coordinates their own efforts via a daily coordination meeting, often called a daily standup or a daily Scrum meeting.
 The subteams will coordinate with each other by sending one person to a second daily stand up called a “Scrum of Scrums” (SoS).
 The purpose of the SoS is for the representatives of each sub-team to coordinate how any issues that have arisen (perhaps one sub-team has a dependency on another, perhaps one sub-team needs help from another, and so on) within the overall team.
 We’ve found that SoS starts to fall apart after four of five sub-teams, so a more sophisticated large-team coordination strategy is needed.

 Large teams, perhaps 35 or more people, are often organized into the kind of structure as you see in Figure 6.
 This is an extension of Figure 5 to explicitly include a leadership team and in many cases someone(s) in the role of Integrator.
 This leadership team, with the potential support of an independent testing and integration team, provides the coordination structure required to support a large program.
 This structure is described in detail in the next section.

 Figure 6.
-Organization structure of a large agile team/program.
+Organization structure of a large agile team/program (click to expand).

 Supporting Large Agile Teams

 As you saw in Figure 6 above, large agile teams that are organized into a “team of teams” have several supporting structures.
 These structures are: